Zero byte files

 Locking

 Furthermore, there are clients that support LOCK.
-Clients may LOCK a url before creating a new file.
+Clients may LOCK a URL before creating a new file.
 The idea is that while the file is locked, some other client cannot start creating a file with the same name.

 How LOCK should behave on a non-existent url is a bit confusing, because the initial webdav standard (rfc2518) differs from the updated standard (rfc4918).
 SabreDAV follows the recommendation from the latest specification.

-That is: If a client makes a LOCK request on a url that does not yet exist, SabreDAV itself will create an empty file at that location.
+That is: If a client makes a LOCK request on a URL that does not yet exist, SabreDAV itself will create an empty file at that location.

 So this is another situation where an empty file may be created before the actual file comes in.

-Another reason might be, that the lock-file could not be created due to a nonexistent folder or insufficient permissions.
+Another reason might be that the lock-file could not be created due to a nonexistent folder or insufficient permissions.
 Check your logfiles for errors.

 What if there is no follow-up PUT?